 Vaccarelli was also fined $7,500 and suspended for one month by FINRA in 2015 for exercising discretion in customer accounts without having received written discretionary authority, as required by industry rules.

-If you have questions or concerns over the handling of your account, contact Lubiner, Schmidt &Palumbo for a free legal consultation.
+If you have questions or concerns over the handling of your account, contact Lubiner, Schmidt &Palumbo for a legal consultation.